georgepaul171/Research-Project/bpd/5June/results/analysis_report.md

 3. Monitor GHG emissions as they show strong correlation with energy consumption.

 4. Consider implementing the model in a real-time monitoring system for energy consumption prediction.

-5. Regular model updates with new data to maintain prediction accuracy.